Centres of Excellence Update: Acute Medical Take

 When will this happen?

-The Acute Medical Take is planned to be centralised at GRH from 23 July 2024.
+The Acute Medical Take was centralised at GRH on 23 July 2024.
 This is ahead of the junior doctors’ rotation in August giving us the time and capacity to embed new practices.

 The Centres of Excellence at both our hospitals will ensure many more patients have better outcomes, reduced waiting times, and a better experience for staff and patients.